Tahmoores-Khoshnoud/personal-finance-dashboard/README.md

 ---

+## 📸 Screenshots
+*(Add screenshots of your app UI here—e.g., the dashboard with transactions list)*

+---

 ## 🌟 Future Improvements
 - Persistent storage with a real database (e.g., AWS RDS PostgreSQL).
 - Authentication for multiple users.